oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 Using Express Checkout requires the following configuration in the Manager Account.

 #.
-Login to the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post` section.
+Log into the https://manager.paypal.com/ as described in the `Enable Secure Token and Silent Post` section.

 #.
 Navigate to the **Service Settings > Hosted Checkout Pages > Set Up**.

    .. image:: /user_guide/img/payment/prerequisites/paypal/paypal_express_checkout_configuration1.png

 #.
-In the *PayPal Express Checkout* section, set **Enable PayPal Express Checkout** and **Enable PayPal Credit** to **Yes**, enter PayPal email address for production deployments and PayPal sandbox email address for sandbox and test deployments.
+In the **PayPal Express Checkout** section, set **Enable PayPal Express Checkout** and **Enable PayPal Credit** to **Yes**, enter PayPal email address for production deployments and PayPal sandbox email address for sandbox and test deployments.
 Use the business account email (as in Register a Business Account with PayPal).

 #.
 Save changes.